Women's Freedom League: Post World War One

 In the 1918 general election, held on 14 December 1918, as soon as possible after the Armistice, Despard, How-Martyn and Emily Frost Phipps stood unsuccessfully in London constituencies as independent women's rights anti-war candidates following the passing of the Parliament (Qualification of Women) Act 1918 in November 1918, which allowed women to be elected to Parliament for the first time.
 The WFL celebrated the achievement of partial female suffrage in 1918 and women's full suffrage in 1928 then refocussed the WFL's activities on equality, including equal pay and equality of morality.
 This included being an active member of the Equal Pay Campaign Committee (1941-1956).
 The WFL later supported member Helena Normanton in her bid to become one of the first two women barristers in Britain.

 The group declined in membership but continued under the leadership of Marian Reeves to organise annual birthday parties for Despard and maintain the Minerva Club in Brunswick Square.
 After Reeves' died in 1961, the organisation voted to dissolve itself.

 Commemorations

 On 20 September 2023, English Heritage announced that the 1000th blue plaque in London would be placed at 1 Robert Street in Westminster, London.
 This was the site of the Women's Freedom League's headquarters for its "most active period" between 1908 and 1915.

 Archives

 The archives of the Women's Freedom League are held in The Women's Library at the Library of the London School of Economics.

+Some Women's Freedom League archives, including banners, minutes, pamphlets, photos, reports and The Vote (newspaper), are available online through LSE Digital Library.